Some Interesting Facts About Medical Malpractice

 - 40% of physicians say that their monthly patient volume can lead to errors.

 In Maryland, like elsewhere in the nation, doctors have a duty to their patients to perform at or above that baseline level.
 When a doctor fails to live up to the expectations placed upon him or her, he or she may be held financially liable for any harm caused by those oversights.

 In order to successfully bring a medical malpractice lawsuit in Maryland, several procedural requirements must first be met.
 One such requirement is to obtain a statement from an expert or a practitioner in the same field as the defendant doctor, stating that the plaintiff’s case has merit.
 Without this statement, a Maryland medical malpractice case will not be able to proceed.

 Have You Been Injured by a Case of Medical Malpractice?

 If you or a loved one has recently been injured by a physician’s negligence, you may be entitled to monetary compensation to help you cope with your injuries or losses.
-The dedicated medical malpractice attorneys at Wais, Vogelstein, Forman & Offutt have years of experience litigating various medical malpractice actions on behalf of their clients, and they know what it takes to bring a successful case.
+The dedicated medical malpractice attorneys at Wais, Vogelstein, Forman, Koch & Norman have over 200over 200 years of combined experience litigating various medical malpractice actions on behalf of their clients, and they know what it takes to bring a successful case.
 Call (410) 567-0800 to set up your free initial consultation with a dedicated attorney today.